 This website includes information about my activities in music — performances, recordings, broadcasts, etc. — and in research, doing formal modelling in the life sciences and related philosophy.

 Adam Linson is a double bassist, improviser, and composer, who also designs, develops, and performs with real-time interactive computer music systems.
 He performs regularly on the double bass, acoustically and with live electronics, as a soloist and in a wide variety of ensembles.
-His performances are documented on labels including Intakt Records, psi, ECM, and Ambiances Magnétiques.
+His performances are documented on labels including Intakt Records, psi, ECM, Ambiances Magnétiques, and Relative Pitch Records.

-Adam Linson is currently a Research Fellow, based at the University of Stirling, Institute for Advanced Studies.
+Adam Linson is a Lecturer (Assistant Professor) in Computing & Communications at the Open University (UK).
 His research interests include theoretical neurobiology and ecology, computational psychiatry, and auditory sensorimotor interaction, alongside philosophy of biology and philosophy of modelling.
-He was previously an Anniversary Fellow in Computing and Philosophy at Stirling, and a Fellow or Visiting Fellow at UCL, University of Edinburgh, and University of Oxford.
+He was previously an Anniversary Fellow in Computing and Philosophy at the University of Stirling, and a Fellow or Visiting Fellow at UCL, University of Edinburgh, and University of Oxford.
 His publications include research articles in Behavioural Brain Research, Cognitive Neuropsychiatry, Frontiers in Robotics and AI, Biology & Philosophy, and Computer Music Journal.

 Linson, A., T. Parr, and K. Friston (2020), Active inference, stressors, and psychological trauma: A neuroethological model of (mal)adaptive explore-exploit dynamics in ecological context, Behavioural Brain Research 380: 1-13, https://doi.org/10.1016/j.bbr.2019.112421